Origin: a Latin derivative

 Salicylic acid is naturally derived from the bark of white willows or the leaves of wintergreens, like the methyl salicylate we see in Wintergreen essential oil.
 Because salicylic acid isn’t a volatile aromatic compound, it isn’t found in the essential oils of these plants.
 However, salicylic acid is an important ingredient in many skin care products for its exfoliating and cleansing properties.1

 Another well-known salicylate is acetylsalicylic acid, commonly referred to as aspirin.
 The chemical structure of aspirin differs from salicylic acid in that the aspirin structure replaces the alcohol functional group in salicylic acid with an ester functional group.
-While this may seem like a minor change in structure, it results in very different therapeutic properties.
+While this may seem like a minor change in structure, it results in very different properties.
 Over-the-counter aspirin is commonly used to treat minor pain and to help manage inflammation.2 It also can inhibit some of the pathways involved in platelet aggregation (blood clotting) and is commonly used as a blood thinner.2

 When you open a bottle of Wintergreen essential oil, you will immediately notice its crisp, minty aroma.
 What you’re smelling is actually just one very special chemical constituent: methyl salicylate.